Welcome to Texas Health Arlington Memorial Hospital

 Blake Kretz, President

-At Texas Health Arlington Memorial, Kretz led efforts to establish a hyperbaric and wound care center and build the Dan Dipert Family Chapel.
-Under his leadership, the hospital became a Level IV Trauma Facility and was recertified as a Cycle III Chest Pain Center and a Primary Stroke Center.
+At Texas Health Arlington Memorial, Kretz has led efforts to establish a comprehensive lung program, hyperbaric and wound care center.
+Under his leadership, the hospital is a certified Level III NICU, Level III Maternal Child and Level III Trauma Facility.

 A native Texan, Kretz is a graduate of Harlingen High School and Abilene Christian University, and he holds a master's degree in health care administration from Trinity University in San Antonio.

-In his spare time, he enjoys riding his mountain bike with his son, hanging out at the river, and spending time with his family.
-He and his wife, Lori, have a daughter and son, Nicole and Michael.
+In his spare time, he enjoys golf, riding his mountain bike with his son, hanging out at the river, and spending time with his family.
+He and his wife, Lori, have a daughter, Nicole, a son, Michael, son-in-law Brandon, and grandchild Bentley.

-Shonna Bracco, D.N.P., R.N., NEA-BC, serves as chief nursing officer at Texas Health Arlington Memorial Hospital, beginning that role in September 2019.
+Shonna Bracco, D.N.P., R.N., NEA-BC, serves as chief nursing/professional services officer at Texas Health Arlington Memorial Hospital, beginning that role in September 2019.

 Bracco joined the Texas Health Resources team from Baylor Scott & White Medical Center-Temple, where she had served as vice president of patient care services since January 2016.
 In that position, she oversaw more than 800 full-time employees and 11 acute-care nursing units, including four intermediate care units, three medical units and four surgical units.
 She had worked for Baylor Scott & White Medical Center since 2010 and has more than 23 years of progressive leadership experience.